 If you’re a business that’s struggling to increase engagement at your virtual events, don’t worry, we’ve put together 9 ways you can make sure your next event is interactive, interesting, and impactful.

 1. Define what good engagement means to you and how it can deliver ROI

-Boosting engagement at your virtual events can lead to better business outcomes in terms of quality lead generation, increased brand awareness, and much more.
+Boosting virtual event engagement can lead to better business outcomes in terms of quality lead generation, increased brand awareness, and much more.